arrow-kt/arrow-site/docs/docs/learn-by-example/README.md

 Λrrow is a library for Typed Functional Programming in Kotlin.
 It provides all the required constructs so we can write any pure functional programs with it.

 This site offers detailed articles about **how to apply Arrow to our daily work**.
 If you are a newcomer, this is the best place to start!
 You are very welcome 🤗.
-And for devs that are already using Arrow: you can use this page as your daily cheat sheet 👍
+For devs that are already using Arrow: you can use this page as your daily cheat sheet 👍

+Posts on this site are organized sequentially and under two main sections.

 ## A complete program by example

-For a list of sequential posts on how to code a complete program from scratch using Arrow, you can have a look to our section with [A complete program by example]().
+A series of posts on how to encode a complete program from scratch using Arrow.

 In this section we will build a program from the ground covering a set of very common concepts like **asynchrony**, **concurrency**, **controlling effects**, **parallel and sequential computation**, **thread switching**, **domain data and error modeling**, **resource safety**, **dependency injection**, **testing** and much more.

 ## Integration with third parties

 We often struggle to figure out how to apply Arrow over our day to day frameworks.
-For examples on this you can visit our integration with third parties section, where you will find detail driven posts over the example for some very common libraries:
+Here you will find detail driven posts working over the sample program we created in the previous section.
+We will cover some very common libraries:

 * [KotlinX Coroutines]()
 * [RxJava]()